STAND-TO! Edition: Monday, September 22, 2014

 Outreach-KONTAKT is a community relations program designed to enhance quality of life for U.S. Army in Europe Soldiers, civilians and families by providing a platform to unite them with German and third-country citizens to achieve common goals through educational, charitable and cultural and recreation events.
 The Outreach-KONTAKT program has an enormous effect on morale and welfare and helps the Army maintain positive relationships with its European hosts -- a key element to continued U.S. presence in Europe.

 Why is this important to the Army?

-What efforts does the Army National Guard plan to continue in the future?
+What continued efforts does the Army have planned for the future?

 In addition, USAREUR hosts a yearly Outreach-KONTAKT training symposium to sustain and build upon the Army's commitment to the program and the partnership and goodwill it has developed.
 This year's symposium is scheduled for September 26-29.

 During that event, participants will discuss USAREUR's command vision and the way ahead for Outreach-KONTAKT; explore recommendations for mutual support possibilities with representatives of the Army Installation Management Command-Europe; develop suggestions on activities to increase quality of life that are based on Army and command viewpoints and priorities; and participate in breakout sessions on a variety of topics of shared interest.
 In addition, Outreach-KONTAKT club representatives will discuss their program goals for the coming year and beyond.
 The intent of the program and the symposium is to ensure these influential members of German communities are well-informed and able to accurately communicate about the U.S. Army and its presence in Europe.
 The training also helps volunteers to better understand how they can best help the Army community in Europe improve quality of life.

 U.S. Army Europe and Ukrainian Land Forces welcomed the Secretary of the U.S. Army John...
 Read More about Secretary of the Army John McHugh witnesses...